 Field Trips

 These outdoor, interactive experiences at the Garden are lead by IBG Educators and designed to supplement school science curricula and align with Idaho Content Standards for K-3rd grade learners.
-Facilitated Field Trips are 90 minutes long and occur mid-April – May and in October.
+Facilitated Field Trips are 90 minutes long and occur mid-April – May and in September - October.

 Pre-K Programs